 Privacy has become a core concern for users around the world.
 Websites that track and sell your personal data, malware, and financial data theft risks are some of the main concerns shared by users.
-When using your iPhone, Safari Private Browsing is a fantastic tool, but like any browser set in private mode, it still isn’t 100% safe.
-In this guide, learn all about private browser mode for iPhone and how to get airtight privacy.
+When using your iPhone, Safari Private Browsing and Chrome’s Incognito mode are helpful tools, but they aren’t 100% safe or private.
+In this guide, learn all about the private browsing modes in iPhone browsers, how they work, and what their limitations are..

 How Private Browsing on Safari for iPhone works